LiangJiuyang/HSMA-Harmonic-surface-mapping-algorithm-in-LAMMPS/README.md

 To set the number of OpenMP threads per MPI, please type
 ```
-export OMP_NUM_THREADS=10
+export OMP_NUM_THREADS=40
 ```
 in the command line or dynamiclly set in the code (not recommend).
-Here `10` should be the number of threads of your machine.
+Here `40` should be the number of threads of your machine.
+Note that this is also set in the beginning of the input script.
+Please refer to the annotation given in the input files in `HSMA-Harmonic-surface-mapping-algorithm-in-LAMMPS/HSMA_Example`.

 To run the input script, an example is cd ./HSMA_Example and then type
 ```